Gingerbread cookies: the one thing that can make even the grinchiest person feel a little sweeter. πͺ

 Decorate your gingerbread house with edible glitter and gold leaf.
 Serve up some gingerbread-themed cocktails and mocktails.
 And don’t forget to wear your most festive gingerbread-themed outfit.

 As long as you’re enjoying it to your heart’s content and not hurting anyone (except maybe a few gingerbread men), who’s to say you can’t?
-Just tell them Wild Calendar gave you permission.
+Just tell everyone that Wild Calendar gave you permission.

 Happy Gingerbread Day!